samestrin/llm-pdf-ocr-api/README.md

 To install llm-pdf-ocr-api-digitalocean, follow these steps:

-Clone the Repository: Begin by cloning the repository containing the llm-newsletter-generator to your local machine.
+Begin by cloning the repository containing the llm-newsletter-generator to your local machine.

 ```bash
 git clone https://github.com/samestrin/llm-pdf-ocr-api-digitalocean/